Nick Bitel (Chair)

 Phil Smith, Director of Sport

-Phil joined Sport England from The Football Association, where his professional career started in 1996 as the General Secretary of the County FA in Manchester.
-In recent years he was The FA’s Head of Public Affairs, responsible for policy and public affairs, including working with the Government on the various issues affecting both professional and amateur football.
+Phil joined Sport England in 2008 from The Football Association, where his professional career started after Euro ‘96 as the General Secretary of the County FA in Manchester.